 Business meetings of the Andover School Committee are typically held at 7:00 PM on the first and third Thursdays of each month.
 The public is welcome and encouraged to attend.
-Meetings are held in the School Committee room on the second floor of the school offices, located at 30 Whittier Court.
+Meetings are held in the School Committee room on the second floor of the schools' central offices, located at 30 Whittier Court.

 Meetings follow Massachusetts Open Meeting Law, including requirement for notice of and agenda for meetings to be posted to the Town of Andover website at least 48 hours in advance of the meeting (excluding weekends and holidays).